-- Practical and emotional telephone and email support.
+Practical and emotional telephone, text and email support.

-- If Carers would like to be in touch with other carers going through similar experiences we are linking these carers up to provide each other with telephone support.
+If Carers would like to be in touch with other carers going through similar experiences, we can link people up to provide support to each other.

-- Supporting carers to access other specialist mental health support through our other Mind in Bexley services.
+We can support carers to access other Mind in Bexley recovery services.

-- Supporting carers by liaising with partner agencies regarding the person they care for including; The community mental health teams, acute psychiatric hospital, crisis team, pier road project, police, London borough of Bexley, and other local organisations.
+We can support carers to liaise with partner agencies regarding the person they care.
+This may include; The community mental health teams, acute psychiatric hospital, crisis team, pier road project, police, London borough of Bexley, and other local organisations.